AlipYalikun/youtube-summarizer-chrome-extension/README.md

 7. The extension should now be ready for use.

 > [!NOTE]
-> I am using the free tier susbscrpition so there maybe hard limits on requests calls.
+> I am using the free tier susbscrpition on RapidAPI so there maybe hard limits on requests calls.

 ## Feedback and Contributions
 I welcome contributions from the community to enhance the functionality and usability of the extension.

 ## Contect
-For any inquiries or feedback regarding the YouTube Summarizer Chrome Extension, please contact me at al.yalkun@gmail.com.
+For any inquiries or feedback regarding the YouSum, please contact me at al.yalkun@gmail.com.

 ## References
 ### APIs